dylongaddi/codepath-prework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app!
+- [ ] Mistakes/Lives are kept track of and displayed.
+Mistakes create an alert box.
+- [ ] Streak/Progress is kept track of and displayed.

 ## Video Walkthrough (GIF)